normano/cargo-revolve/README.md

     %install
     rm -rf %{buildroot}
     # Loop over the assets from Cargo.toml and install them from the archive root.
+    # cargo-revolve expands directories into a flat list of files for this loop.
     {% for asset in builder.assets %}
     install -D -m {{ asset.mode | default(value="0644") }} "{{ asset.source | split(pat="/") | last }}" "%{buildroot}{{ asset.dest }}"
     {% endfor %}